 Origination fees are approximately 0.5% of the loan amount, so for a $300,000 house, a loan through Rocket Mortgage would cost you $1,500.
-Government backed loans (such as FHA, VA, or USDA loans) do have a slightly higher fees, but never exceed 1%.
+Government-backed loans (such as USDA, VA, or FHA loans) do have slightly higher fees, but never exceed 1%.
 So a $300,000 house would have a maximum of a $3,000 fee.

-The loan process varies depending on whether you’re buying a new home or refinancing your existing mortgage.
+The mortgage process varies depending on whether you’re buying a new home or refinancing your existing mortgage.

 Buying a New Home

-Once your loan is in the underwriting stage, a social network style wall comes up whenever you log in.
+Once your mortgage loan is in the underwriting stage, a social network-style wall comes up whenever you log in.
 It helps you keep up-to-date with your to-do list, allows you to manage and e-sign any paperwork you may have, monitor your loan’s progress, and schedule a date for closing on your loan.

 If you need asset information, meaning banks or investment accounts, most U.S. financial institutions have that on their website to be easily downloaded.

 Depending on where you work, Rocket might also be able to import your employment information.

 If at any point you get confused, you can click on question marks that either bring up hyper-relevant FAQs or professionally-made educational videos.
 If you’re still confused after going through those, you can click on the ‘Talk to Us’ button to talk with a knowledgeable mortgage banker.

 Answer just a few more questions and you’ll get to the ‘See Solutions’ page.
 Here Rocket will pull your personalized credit information, process it, and after crunching some numbers will reveal your loan choices.
 From there, each option can be further customized, such as the loan term, money due at closing, and interest rate (whether it’s fixed or adjustable).